Gnaviyani Atoll: Geography

 The atoll of Fuvahmulah corresponding to this administrative division is the 25th natural atoll of the Maldives.
-Some people due to lack of knowledge or as part of a prevailing misconception erroneously mention that Fuvahmulah is not an atoll.
-An island of coral that encircles a lagoon partially or completely is what we call an atoll.
-In the distant past Fuvahmulah was a small coral atoll whose southern end was open at a spot called Diyarehifaando and the inside of the island was a saltwater lagoon forming a natural harbour.
-There is a spot in the southern end known as a Kudhuheraivali (the forest of the small islet), which indicates that there was a separate little island in that area in ancient times.
-But long ago the channel connecting the lagoon with the ocean was closed by massive coral boulders.
+In the distant past, Fuvahmulah was a small coral atoll whose southern end was open at a spot called Diyarehifaando, and the inside of the island was a saltwater lagoon forming a natural harbour.
+There is a spot in the southern end known as a Kudhuheraivali (the forest of the small islet), which indicates that there was a separate small island in that area in ancient times.
+Later the channel connecting the lagoon with the ocean was closed by massive coral boulders.
 Thus the inside of the island is lower than its edges.
-In time the inner lagoon lost its saltiness and all that remains today are two small lakes(Kulhi), wetlands and marshy taro fields.
-Therefore, Fuvahmulah is a small Atoll that closed and filled in with silt, like Nukutavake in the Central Pacific.
+In time the inner lagoon lost its saltiness, and all that remains today are two small lakes (Kulhi), wetlands and marshy taro fields.
+Therefore, Fuvahmulah is a small atoll that closed and filled in with silt, like Nukutavake in the Central Pacific.